geraldnilles/My-DVR/README.markdown

 * Create a "Name" based recording shedule
 * Remove Commercials from recordings (Copy MythTV' CommFlag program)

+# Processes

+## Command Center
+This will be the main process that is launched first.
+This process will host a Unix Socket (based on the asyncore class) and will spawn all of the other processes.
+Additionally, the Command Center will mantain the centra database used by the other subprocesses

+## WebUI Server
+The User will interact with this process.
+Various DVR commands will be issued

+## Recorder
+This process will be spawned by the Command Center when a stream needs to be recorded.
+THere may be multiple recorder processes running simultaniously.

+## Transcoder
+This process will transcode MPEG2 video files to H264 once recording is complete.
+For now, only 1 trancoder process will run at a given time.

+## Device Manager
+This process will periodically look for tuners as well as report back the status of each tuner.

+## Listing Manager
+This process will fetch the latest listing information from the internet and schedule recordings accordingly

+## Commercial Flagger
+This process will scan video files and look for commericals.
+This info will be used to delete commericals from the video during transcoding.

 # Recoding
 Basic Command